joergenb/oauth/isolated_sso_accceptance.md

 5:  (enforce session upgrade also within own SSO session):
 ```
-GITT user is logged in at level "significant" on service I1
+GITT user is logged in at level "substantial" on service I1
 WHEN the user tries to log in at level "high" on service I1
 THEN the eID selector on high level must be displayed and the user must re-authenicate
 ```